Relative impacts of different grade-scales on student success in introductory physics: Analysis Results

-As noted earlier, some of the class database files that we have access to not only have all grades recorded but also include all of the calculations that led to the course grades.
-Courses offered in 2008 and later years do not have all of these calculations but eight of the thirteen percent graded classes offered 2006-2007 do have complete sets of grades and grade calculations.
+As noted earlier, some of the class database files that we have access to not only have all exam-item grades recorded but also include all of the calculations that led to the exam grades and eventually to the course grades.
+Courses offered in 2008 and later years do not have all of these calculations but eight of the thirteen CLASP10 graded classes offered 2006-2007 do have complete sets of exam-item grades and all of the grade calculations including the final course grade.
 These eight classes gave 1839 course grades to 1272 students (567 students are in two of these particular classes).
 The eight classes give us a way to separate the effects of the heavy weighing of low F's from the effects of just giving more F's on the individual exam answers.
-Without changing the number of F's (or any other grade) that were given on exams in these eight classes we map the CLASP10 percent scale grades onto the CLASP4 scale as follows: i) for all grades larger than 6.0 we subtract 5.5 from the grade and ii) in order to be very conservative in our treatment of the F's we set all original CLASP10 grades less than or equal to 6.0 to a 0 in our 4-point re-scaling (that is, \textbf{all} original F's are set to 0).
-We then do all the original weighted averages of individual grades into exam grades and exam grades into course grades where point cutoffs determining the letter grades are gotten by subtracting 5.5 from all of the original percent scale grade cutoffs.
+Without changing the number of F's (or any other grade) that were given on exam-items in these eight classes we map the CLASP10 percent scale grades onto the CLASP4 scale as follows: i) for all exam-item grades larger than 6.0 we subtract 5.5 from the grade and ii) in order to be very conservative in our treatment of the F's we set all original CLASP10 exam-item grades less than or equal to 6.0 to a 0 in our 4-point re-scaling so that all of the F's are given the highest weight possible under CLASP4.
+We then do all the original weighted averages of exam-item grades into exam grades and exam grades into course grades where point cutoffs determining the letter grades are gotten by subtracting 5.5 from all of the original percent scale grade cutoffs.
 The original percent graded courses had a fail rate of 8.3\% $\pm$ 0.6\% and the 4-point re-scaled courses had a fail rate of 1.3\% $\pm$ 0.3\%.
 The 4-point rescaled fail rate of 1.3\% is consistent with the rest of the 4-point graded classes (see Figures \ref{Fig1} and \ref{Fig5}) and the increase of a factor of 6.5 $\pm$ 1.4 in the fail rate under percent grading is consistent with both the overall ratio of 5.3 and the individual instructor ratios given in Table \ref{tab3}.
 These overall consistencies from a simple rescaling onto a 4-point scale suggests that \textbf{the heavy effective weight that the low-F grades carry is the main factor increasing the failure rates} and that the extra F's assigned by instructors using the percent scale for individual exam answers aren't the main difference between the two course grade distributions.